 I highly recommend staying here the night before and after your trek.
 Since it’s a resort there are plenty of accommodation options fitting any budget and below I am enlisting some of my suggestions.

-If you follow my guide and find it useful I would appreciate if you use the links when booking your hotel (even if you don't opt into the ones I recommend)!
-For each booking I get paid a small commission at no additional cost to you!
+If you follow my guide and find it useful I would appreciate it if you use the links when booking your hotel (even if you don’t opt into the ones I recommend)!
+For each booking, I get paid a small commission at no additional cost to you!

 Accommodation in Madonna Di Campiglio

 I thought it might be a good idea to show you a rough outline of the route.
 The map you can find below is interactive which means you can click on it and see the hikes, via ferratas and huts which are all part of the itinerary.

 Whilst pretty accurate please bear in mind this is not a topography map and it should not be used to navigate in the mountains.
 For this, I highly recommend purchasing the Tabacco map no. 053 and familiarizing yourself with the route.

 Day 1: Passo Grosté to rifugio Tuckett along the via ferrata Sentiero Alfredo Benini

 Via ferrata section: beginner

 Hiking section – easy to moderate